Skip to Content

 If you’re not buying your “forever home,” you could take advantage of lower rates for the shorter term.

-Not everyone plans to be in their home for 30 years or more.
-An Adjustable Rate Mortgage (ARM) loan is most often used for homebuyers who don’t plan on staying in the home for the long haul and want a lower rate during the first few years of the loan.
-An ARM refinance can also be a tool for existing homeowners looking to move up in the near future.
+Not everyone plans to be in their home for 30 years or more, in fact the average homeowner only stays in their home for eight years according to a recent article published by Susan Meyer.
+An Adjustable Rate Mortgage (ARM) loan is most commonly used by homebuyers who don’t plan on staying in the home for the long haul and want a potentially lower rate during the first few years of the loan.
+An ARM refinance can also be a tool for existing homeowners looking to move up in the next few years.
 There are many reasons an ARM loan may be the right fit for you, but it’s important you fully understand how they work.
-I’m here to help you understand all your options so you can make an informed decision.
+Summit is here to help you understand all your options so you can make an informed decision.

 Getting to Know the ARM Loan